imamhs/SConfiguration/Tests.md

-Programs tested
+Applications tested
 ------------

-The following Programs are some examples known to work with the package on Ubuntu 22.04:
+The following applications are some examples known to work with the package on Ubuntu 22.04:

 ## Programs